What is a Two-wheeler Insurance Claim Settlement?

 What is your bike's brand?

-How To Make A Cashless Two-wheeler Insurance Claim?
+How To Make A Cashless Bike Insurance Claim Settlement?

-The process of making a cashless claim may vary from one insurer to another.
+The process of making a cashless claim settlement for two wheeler may vary from one insurer to another.
 However, the following process is generally followed by the maximum insurers-

 Step 1: Intimate Claim With Insurer